aravind-vis/aravind-vis/README.md

 ## 💬 Ask me about

 - Designing platforms that survive scale, re-orgs, and regulatory pressure
-- Domain boundaries, ownership, and DDD in real-world organizations
+- Domain boundaries, ownership, and DDD in real organizations
 - JVM performance, GC behavior, and production tuning
 - API strategy and governance
 - Responsible AI adoption and governance models